RasmussenTobias/EPCSystem/README.md

 ## Introduction

-This repository contains the source code for my bachelor's project developed at DIKU, the Department of Computer Science at the University of Copenhagen.
+This repository contains the source code for my bachelor's project developed at Department of Computer Science, University of Copenhagen (DIKU).
 The project features a web API created using ASP.NET in C#, integrated with a relational database managed through SQL.

 ## Technology Stack